 - You’ll have up to ten years to repay the loan, depending on amount borrowed.

 Private education loans are credit-worthy loans available to students who need loan funds in excess of what the federal government supplies in order to bridge the gap between cost of attendance and the amount of federal, state and institutional aid awarded.
 These loans are offered by private lenders.
 Unlike federal loans, Private Education loans require a new application each time a student wishes to borrow a private loan.
-We have a comprehensive neutral list of lenders to help you make informed borrowing decisions.
-Find it here.

 Corporate Advantage Program